 In order to qualify as a commercial airline pilot then it is required that you hold an ATPL (Airline Transport Pilot Licence).
 Initially, this is known as a Frozen ATPL.
 Students from flight school will generally graduate with both a CPL (Commercial Pilot Licence) and an IR (Instrumental Rating).
 Together, these combine to make a Frozen ATPL.
 In order to ‘unfreeze’ your ATPL, you will need to accumulate 1500 hours of flight time, in which case you will be issued with a full ATPL.
 Once you have achieved this, you will be qualified to captain commercial planes yourself.

-Prior to taking any training, it is recommended that you take the CAA Class One Medical Test.
+Prior to taking any pilot training, it is recommended that you take the CAA Class One Medical Test.
 All pilots must pass this medical check in order to achieve their ATPL.
-Here at How2Become, we also have a fantastic and comprehensive Airline Pilot Psychometric Testing Bundle which will give you experience in the type of things you will be tested on during the selection process,
+Here at How2Become, we also have a fantastic and comprehensive Airline Pilot Psychometric Testing Bundle which will give you experience in the type of things you will be tested on during the selection process.

 Routes into the ATPL